cvick32/solar-map/README.md

 Run `npm i` in the top level directoy to install the necessary packages.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

+## Code Navigation

+The `src/app/` contains all of the non-boilerplate code that I wrote.
+The `search.service` handles address searching.
+The `map/` directory contains all of the files for rendering and retrieving map data.
+The  `search/` directory renders and calls the `search.service` with user input. `solar-calculation.ts` contains my rationale and calculations given an area.
+The `header` component is stylistic.